How to Check The Essentiality Of A Standard Essential Patent?

 For the same 3GPP Standard TS 136 321, I found a patent US7979768 which isn’t a standard essential patent, however, declared as one.
 How I figured that out is as follows:

-The analysis revealed that Step 3 from the patent is not discussed in the 3GPP standards, but still the patent was declared essential by its assignee.
+The analysis revealed that Step 3 as described in the patent is not discussed in the 3GPP standards, but still the patent was declared essential by its assignee.

 In other words, one can check the essentiality of a standard essential patent by comparing its claims to those of the standard.
 If they match, you have a SEP else it ain’t one.

 In various patent licensing deals, SEPs play an important role in deciding the value of a portfolio.
-Plus, the number of loyalty disputes in IP is increasing with the passage of every day.
-Hence, it becomes imperative for a licensee to check essentiality of patents in a portfolio before an acquisition.
+Plus, the number of loyalty disputes in IP is increasing every day.
+Hence, it becomes imperative for a licensee to check essentiality of patents in a portfolio before paying upfront.

 Related Read: Thinking of acquiring patents but not sure where to find them.
 Here’s one place you should look if your objective is to acquire quality patents – Where to find ideal patents to mitigate risk during foreign expansion?